Ongoing benefit changes

-All new claims for means-tested benefits and tax credits for people of working age have been replaced by a new Universal Credit.
+All new claims for means-tested benefits and tax credits for people of working age have already been replaced by Universal Credit.

 The government also intends to move existing claimants of means-tested benefits and tax credits onto Universal Credit.
-This will happen gradually.
-This started with a pilot in the Harrogate Jobcentre but that has now been supended due to the Coronavirus pandemic.
-Most existing claimants were expected to be moved onto Universal Credit at some point between 2020 and 2024 but that timetable is likely to now be delayed.
+This process is known as managed migration onto Universal Credit and is expected to happen gradually.
+A pilot managed migration scheme started in the Harrogate Jobcentre but was supended due to the Coronavirus pandemic.
+This is now expected to restart in April 2022.
+No date has been confirmed for the roll out of managed migration nationally.
+Originally most existing claimants were expected to be moved onto Universal Credit at some point between 2022 and 2026 but that timetable may be delayed.

 We are concerned that many families with disabled children will be worse off on Universal Credit over time.

-Between 2020 and 2022, the Scottish Government had planned to introduce a package of new disability and carers benefits in Scotland.
-This included:
+The Scottish Government plan to introduce a package of new disability and carers benefits in Scotland.
+This includes:

-The introduction of these new benefits have been delayed indefinitely during the Coronavirus outbreak.
+However the introduction of these new benefits have been delayed by the Coronavirus outbreak.

 The new Child Disability Payment will be introduced with a pilot scheme expected to start on 26 July 2021 in the local authority areas of Dundee City, Perth and Kinross and the Western Isles.
 In these three areas it will not be possible to make a new claim for DLA after 26 July 2021, with a claim for the Child Disability Payment being required instead.
 This will be followed by its rollout of the new benefit across the whole of Scotland in Autumn 2021 to replace new claims for DLA.
 The national roll out is expected to start on 22 November 2021.